kailash-manasarovar/statement/docs/timeline/2024/may.md

 ![Man in laundry looks at me and snickers](../../content/images/laundry-man.png)

-- My mother has some excuse for it, as usual.
+- My mother has some pre-baked excuse for it, as usual.
 - The [La Colada laundry](../2023/november.md#the-laundry) has CCTV, by the way.

 ## Cars beeping outside